Sorel Etrog

-Sorel Etrog, CM RCA (August 29, 1933 – February 26, 2014) was a Romanian-born Israeli-Canadian artist, writer, and philosopher best known for his work as a sculptor.
-He specialised in modern art works and contemporary sculpture.
-Etrog's works explore his first-hand experience of the Second World War; the renewal of sculptural traditions in modern art, such as the use of bronze as a medium; and the opposition between the mechanical and the organic.
+Sorel Etrog, CM RCA (August 29, 1933 – February 26, 2014) was a Romanian-born Israeli-Canadian artist, writer, and primarily, a sculptor.
+He specialized in modern art works and contemporary sculpture.
+Etrog's works explore his first-hand experience of the Second World War, the renewal of sculptural traditions in modern art, such as the use of bronze as a medium, and the opposition between the mechanical and the organic.
 One of Canada's leading artists in the 1960s, Etrog contributed to the country's growing interest in sculpture.

 Life

 Born in Iaşi, Romania, in 1933, Etrog's formal art training began in 1945.
 In 1950, his family immigrated to Israel, where beginning in 1953 he studied at the Institute of Painting and Sculpture in Tel Aviv.
 His first solo exhibition in Tel Aviv in 1958 earned him a scholarship at the Brooklyn Museum of Art in New York City (1958-1963).
 In 1959, a meeting with Toronto art collector Samuel Zacks led to Etrog's first Canadian solo exhibition, at Gallery Moos in Toronto.
 Leaving New York for Toronto in 1963, Etrog became a Canadian citizen.
 After moving to Florence in 1965, he began casting his sculptures at the Michelucci Foundry, in Pistoia, and would continue to do so for the rest of his career.
 During this time, Etrog frequently visited his family in Israel.
 On one of his trips he met his future wife, Lika Behar, a fashion designer, who moved to Florence to live with him.
 However, a car accident that left Etrog badly injured led him and Behar to leave Florence in 1967 and move to Toronto, where they married.